gohugoio/hugo/content/en/render-hooks/images.md

 ## Default

-{{< new-in v0.123.0 >}}
+{{< new-in 0.123.0 >}}

 Hugo includes an [embedded image render hook] to resolve markdown image destinations.
 Disabled by default, you can enable it in your site configuration:

 [embedded image render hook]: https://github.com/gohugoio/hugo/blob/master/tpl/tplimpl/embedded/templates/_default/_markup/render-image.html

 {{< code-toggle file=hugo >}}
-[markup.goldmark.renderhooks.image]
+[markup.goldmark.renderHooks.image]
 enableDefault = true
 {{< /code-toggle >}}

 A custom render hook, even when provided by a theme or module, will override the embedded render hook regardless of the configuration setting above.

 {{% note %}}
-The embedded image render hook is automatically enabled for multilingual, single-host sites provided that page resource duplication across languages is disabled.
-This is the default configuration for multilingual, single-host sites.
+The embedded image render hook is automatically enabled for multilingual single-host sites if [duplication of shared page resources] is disabled.
+This is the default configuration for multilingual single-host sites.

+[duplication of shared page resources]: /getting-started/configuration-markup/#duplicateresourcefiles
 {{% /note %}}

 The embedded image render hook resolves internal markdown destinations by looking for a matching [page resource], falling back to a matching [global resource].
 Remote destinations are passed through, and the render hook will not throw an error or warning if it is unable to resolve a destination.